depperm/first-project-ideas/README.md

 Everyone loves [stackoverflow](https://stackoverflow.com)?
 Can you create an app that mimics the base features: users can ask questions, users can answer questions, and users can vote on both.
 Do you want to up the difficulty and tort....showcase your skills, add in more of the features (user accounts, tags, reviewing, comments, etc)
 #### Seenit
 Have a question that nobody else can answer?
 What to answer questions about particular r/ subjects?
 Don't trust the internet, then make your own.
 Make a place where you are control.
+#### Wikiwannabe
+Who hasn't used this unofficial source while researching some topic.
+Just think your own personal wiki that contains all that you know, this should be easy.

 ### Other
+#### Boids
+Birds of a feather flock together.
+Who goes outside to see that though when you can simulate that on your computer screen.
 #### Budget/Expenses Tracker
 [Don't buy stuff you can't afford](https://www.youtube.com/watch?v=R3ZJKN_5M44&t=3s).
 How do you know what you can't afford, track your expenses.
 Adding fun charts always makes a project look nicer.
 #### Calculator